 Isla Reta Beach resort definitely makes the perfect destination for a weekend getaway, an island of peaceful and natural ambiance.
 Just an hour boat ride away from the city.
 Located at Brgy.
 Sta.
 Cruz, Talikud Island Davao del Norte, Philippines.
-They named the island Talikud, which means “back” in Cebuano, because Talikud island can be seen at the back of Samal island.
+They named the island Talikud, which means “back” in Cebuano because Talikud island can be seen at the back of Samal island.
 These two islands are the two main islands of IGacoS or Island Garden City of Samal.

-Famous for its untouched sea kingdom, beautiful and peaceful serene beach, and natural corals that pops up anywhere beside its shores.
+Famous for its untouched sea kingdom, beautiful and peaceful serene beach, and natural corals that pops up anywhere besides its shores.
 A really good place to visit when you want to be one with nature since it’s a less developed resort.

 How to get there?